topelectronicsfasteners/topelectronicsfasteners.github.io/index.md

 We maintain fully inspected lot controlled inventory that is RoHS and REACH compliant as applicable.

-Our value added services really set us apart from the competition.
+Our value added services set us apart from the competition.
 In addition to vendor managed inventory we also do light assembly and custom kitting/packaging in-house.
 Let us show you how we can tailor a customized supply chain solution that is right for you.